Prazwal1436/aoneskills-nepal/README.md

 6. **Create landing pages**: For specific courses/services
 7. **Add live chat**: Improve user engagement

 ## 🌐 Deployment

-### Deploy on Vercel (Recommended)
-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme).
+### Manual VPS/Server Deployment
+Auto deployment scripts have been removed.
+Please deploy manually:
+- Add your `.env` file
+- Configure `nginx.conf`
+- Use PM2 for process management

-Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+For cloud deployment, you may still use Vercel or other platforms if desired.
+See [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more options.

 ## 🤝 Support